Doofie15/pli-hexadash-svelte/hexadash/README.md

 ## Project Overview

 Hexadash is a comprehensive dashboard application built with Svelte and SvelteKit.
-It includes various modules for managing different aspects of the business, including a specialized breeding management section.
+It includes various modules for managing different aspects of the business, including specialized breeding and scanning management sections.

 ### Key Features

 - **Dashboard Overview**: Visual representation of key metrics
 - **Breeding Management**: Complete system for tracking breeding records
+- **Scanning Management**: Track and analyze pregnancy scanning results
 - **Groups Management**: Track and manage breeding groups and lambing seasons
 - **Order Management**: Track and manage customer orders
 - **User Management**: Manage user accounts and permissions